OCA/web/web_m2x_options/README.rst

 case of validation error.

-If not specified, the module will avoid proposing any of the create options if the current has no permission rights to create the related object.
+If not specified, the module will avoid proposing any of the create options if the current user has no permission rights to create the related object.

 Usage
 =====